Qaoud/EXP-ROB_ASSIGNMENT_2-3/exp2/README.md

 ### Limitation

-I think if there is an obstacle avoindance the robot could operate more accurate and avoid crashes to the human model.
+* I think if there is an obstacle avoindance the robot could operate more accurate and avoid crashes to the human model.
+* In my case, as running the whole package on a virtual machine, was a bit slow and it might cause some issues when running the package

 ### Author
 Mohamed Qaoud - mohamed.qaoud@outlook.com